 But first, proper credit is due to Tiffany (Follow on Twitter) for her pioneering work in this field that also includes the film Connected, which was selected by the U.S. State Department and USC for the 2012 American Filmmaker Showcase, along with a companion home discussion kit.
+She now also has a great program on AOL called, The Future Starts Here.
 Daughter of Dr. Leonard Shlain, the author of Art & Physics, Alphabet vs. The Goddess and Sex, Time, and Power, Tiffany comes from a lineage dedicated to making the best use of art, science, technology and human potential.
-So, in many ways I would say that she is the proof in the pudding concerning the work she is doing and its value to society as a whole.
+So, in many ways I would say that she is the proof in the pudding concerning the work she is doing concerning its value to society as a whole.

 The prefrontal cortex is the part of the human brain involved with “executive functions” and has been implicated in planning complex cognitive behavior, personality expression, decision making and moderating social behavior.
 Beyond the actual architecture of servers and computer geeks writing code, the user-end of the Internet is filled with an endless amount of connected but separate content in the form of websites.
 If the Internet is a solid metaphor for our brains, then who and where are the prefrontal lobes within this?
 Which part would stimulate the global immune system response?
-Which part would be active during mindful meditation?
+Which part would be active during mindful meditation? (and what the hell does NSA spying got to do with it?)
 No need to get too literal, let’s play with the metaphor, post your ideas below!

 We are seeing crowdsourcing for funds, crowdsourcing for ideas, and we have even seen a crowdsourced constitution in Iceland through the Internet.
 We are beginning to see the power of self-organized, emergent culture and open collaborations on the web.
 There are many wonderful organizations with a common goal of addressing global issues, but they are not leveraging the ability to connect with each other to its highest potential.
 An organizing portal for these groups could act as a metaphorical executive function or prefrontal cortex of the global brain.
-Perhaps the Internet is a mirror of the collective conscious — and that collective is on the verge of waking up.
+Perhaps the Internet is a mirror of the collective conscious?
+Is that collective on the verge of waking up?